-During the periods presented, one customer accounted for a significant portion of revenues, which is as follows:
+Credit is extended to customers based on an evaluation of the customer's financial condition, and collateral is not required.
+During the periods presented, one of the Company's Medical segment customers accounted for a significant portion of revenues, which is as follows:

 Fiscal Year

-2018 2017 2016
+2019 2018 2017

-Canon Medical Systems Corporation (formerly Toshiba Medical Systems) 18.1% 19.3% 23.0%
+orporation 17.3% 18.1% 19.3%

-Canon Medical Systems Corporation (formerly Toshiba Medical Systems) accounted for 9.8% and 9.0% of the Company's accounts receivable as of September 28, 2018 and September 29, 2017, respectively.
+Canon Medical Systems Corporation accounted for 10.1% and 9.8% of the Company's accounts receivable as of September 27, 2019 and September 28, 2018, respectively.

-Inventories, net
+Inventories

-Inventories, net are valued at net realizable value of lower of cost or market.
+Inventories are valued at the lower of cost or net realizable value.
 Costs include materials, labor and manufacturing overhead and is computed using standard cost (which approximates actual cost) on a first-in-first-out basis.
-We evaluate the carrying value of our inventories taking into consideration such factors as historical and anticipated future sales compared to quantities hand and the prices we expect to obtain for our products in our respective markets.
-We adjust excess and obsolete inventories to net realizable value and write-downs of excess and obsolete inventories are recorded as a component of cost of revenues.
+The Company evaluates the carrying value of its inventories taking into consideration such factors as historical and anticipated future sales compared to quantities on hand and the prices the Company expects to obtain for products in its various markets.
+The Company adjust excess and obsolete inventories to net realizable value and write-downs of excess and obsolete inventories are recorded as a component of cost of revenues.